 Although Burford and its counterparties agree upon sufficient capital commitments during the underwriting process, budget management is not something that comes naturally to many lawyers.
 Therefore, Burford can and often does consult with the law firms and companies we work with on how best to bring the case to a successful conclusion using the capital that has been allocated.

 Much more than money

-As a $5 billion business, Burford has the capital and historical track record to provide capital for even the largest, most complex litigation and arbitration matters.
+As a multi-billion-dollar business, Burford has the capital and historical track record to provide capital for even the largest, most complex litigation and arbitration matters.
 But Burford is much more than its money.
 Burford acts as a true partner to law firms and companies at every stage of the diligence and investment process, and it shows.
 It’s no coincidence that 75 percent of those who initially get financing from us come back later to work with us again.
 We’re confident that this demonstrates that lawyers see the value we can add beyond the capital we provide.